 What drives brain development, then, are the millions of neural connections that are made between brain cells and brain regions as babies grow into little kids and eventually into big kids.
 These connections, which start simple and get increasingly complex, dictate the skills and abilities we acquire at various stages of life, as do a wide range of biological processes that help build brain circuitry.

 But, Norton cautions, milestones aren’t a perfect science.
 She says it’s difficult to ascribe any particular milestone to a singular part of neurodevelopment.
-Rather, it’s the cumulation of changes occurring within the brain.
 The time at which certain biological processes peak determines when a child will start laughing, learn language, or begin to read.